How to Roll Out Time Tracking Software

 By Asim Qureshi, CEO Jibble

-Time tracking software can help organizations improve productivity, reduce administrative tasks, ensure the company payroll is done right, as well as out-and-out reduce labor costs, but implementing a time tracking software in an enterprise can be a daunting task, and if you’re the person responsible and it goes wrong, the buck will probably end with you.
+Implementing a time tracking software in an enterprise can be a daunting task, and if you’re the person responsible and it goes wrong, the buck will probably end with you.
 Yes, you could well lose your job over a botched rollout, we’ve heard of this happening.
 But we’re here to help.
-With proper planning and an eye on execution rolling out your software should all be a smooth process.
+With proper planning and an eye on execution your time tracking software roll out should all be a smooth process.

 In this guide I will outline the steps involved in rolling out a time tracking software, timesheet app, or time and attendance software in your company, in a way that not only lets you keep your job, but ensure the rollout is a resounding success.